sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 5. Select the saved file and upload it.
 A success message with the user list is displayed.

+> Usernames must meet the following prerequisites:
+> - Start and end with alphanumeric characters
+> - Contains only alphanumeric characters, dash. , underscore (_) and period (.).
+No two consecutive periods is allowed.

 <kbd>![approv_2](/images/batch_upload_3.png)</kbd>

   - To view or edit user details, click the ellipsis on the row and click **View details**.